SockNastre/Resurreccion-Toolkit/README.md

 ## Resurrección Toolkit

-**UPDATE 05/14/2020**: Right now the tool is under a CLOSED RELEASE version 1.0.0.0, in order to be a part of this release join the Discord and ask politely then from there we'll see how things go.
+UPDATE 05/14/2020: Right now the tool is under a CLOSED RELEASE version 1.0.0.0, in order to be a part of this release join the Discord and ask politely then from there we'll see how things go.

 ### Info